silpion/zimbra-crowd-extension/README.md

 vagrant up
 ```

-The first start might take a while since the installation files for both VMs
+The first start will take a while since the installation files for both VMs
 are downloaded and the environment is installed.
 Once everything is up, the
 following services are available locally: